-- We are given a sequence of n matrices, A_1, A_2, \ldots, A_n , where for $i = 1, 2, \ldots, n$, matrix A_i has dimension p{i-1} by p_i - We want to compute the product, A_1A_2, \ldots, A_n as quickly as possible. - In particular, we want to fully paranthesize the expression above so there are no ambiguities about the how the matrices are multiplied - A product of matrices is fully parenthisized if it is either a single matrix, or the product of two fully parenthesized matrix products, sorrounded by parantheses
+- We are given a sequence of n matrices, A_1, A_2, \ldots, A_n , where for $i = 1, 2, \ldots, n$, matrix A_i has dimension p{i-1} by p_i - We want to compute the product, A_1A_2,\ldots,A_n as quickly as possible. - In particular, we want to fully parenthesize the expression above so there are no ambiguities about how the matrices are multiplied - A product of matrices is fully parenthisized if it is either a single matrix, or the product of two fully parenthesized matrix products, surrounded by parenthesis

-Paranthesizing Matrices
+Parenthesizing Matrices

-- There are many ways to paranthesize the matrices - Each way gives the same output (because of associativity of matrix multiplications) - However the way we paranthesize will effect the time to compute the output - Our Goal: Find a paranthesization which requires the minimal number of scalar multiplications
+- There are many ways to parenthesis the matrices - Each way gives the same output (because of associativity of matrix multiplications) - However the way we parenthesize will effect the time to compute the output - Our Goal: Find a parenthesization which requires the minimal number of scalar multiplications

-- In this example, it's much better to multiply the last two matrices first (this gives us a short, narrow matrix on the right) - Worse to multiply the first two matrices first (this gives us a short wide matrix on the left) - In general, our goal is to find ways to always create narrow and short resulting matrices.
+- In this example, better to multiply the last two matrices first (this gives us a short, thin matrix on the right) - Worse to multiply the first two matrices first (this gives us a tall, wide matrix on the left) - With many matrices, harder to determine optimal multiplication order.